 The Perils of Building Democracy in Africa: Evidence from Kenya

-Citizen trust and participation in the political system are necessary for stable democratic regimes, as distrust and disengagement can lead to violence and regime change.
+Citizen trust and participation in the political system are necessary for stable democratic regimes.
 During the 2013 National Elections in Kenya, the Independent Electoral and Boundaries Commission (IEBC) sent text messages to approximately two million registered voters to promote public interest and knowledge and to raise voter turnout.
-Researchers found that the text message campaign led to a small increase in voter turnout but significantly decreased trust in the electoral commission, especially among voters linked to the party that lost the election for president and those who experienced violence because of the election.
+Researchers found that the text message campaign increased voter turnout but decreased trust in the electoral commission.
+Trust decreased most among voters linked to the party that lost the election for president and those who experienced violence because of the election.
 Overall, the results indicate that raising expectations about the quality of elections may reinforce distrust and dissatisfaction with democracy if institutions responsible for organizing and supervising elections do not fully deliver on their promises.

 In the March 2013 national elections in Kenya, citizens were asked to vote for six different positions: President, Member of Parliament, Ward Representative, Governor, Senator, and Women’s Representative.
-The 2013 elections were also the first organized by a new electoral commission, the Independent Electoral and Boundaries Commission (IEBC).
-The IEBC replaced the Electoral Commission of Kenya (ECK), which had been held responsible for the failure of the previous national election that led to an outburst of interethnic violence in 2007-2008.
-Kenyan politics are organized along ethnic lines, and few individuals are willing to vote for candidates representing other tribes.
+The 2013 elections were the first organized by a new electoral commission, the Independent Electoral and Boundaries Commission (IEBC).
+The IEBC replaced the Electoral Commission of Kenya (ECK), which had been held partially responsible for the failure of the previous national election that led to an outburst of interethnic violence in 2007-2008.
+Kenyan politics are organized along ethnic lines; individuals typically vote for candidates representing their ethnic tribe.

-The IEBC took many measures to reduce voter fraud and ensure fairness of the elections, including using biometric voter registration kits to uniquely identify voters with their fingerprints and photographs.
-In addition, the IEBC invested in electronic systems that would improve transparency by publicly reporting real-time results from polling stations online.
-However, on the day of the election, the IEBC faced technical difficulties that caused the biometric identification and electronic systems to fail.
+The IEBC took several measures to reduce voter fraud and ensure fairness of the elections, including using biometric voter registration kits to uniquely identify voters with their fingerprints and photographs.
+In addition, the IEBC invested in electronic systems that would improve transparency by publicly reporting online real-time results from polling stations.

 Working in partnership with the IEBC, researchers used a randomized evaluation to measure the impact of information dissemination on voter participation and trust in the new electoral institutions.
 The study included 12,160 polling stations covering 4.9 million registered voters with a Safaricom cell phone number, the dominant telecom operator in Kenya.

 During the six days leading up to the March 2013 elections, the IEBC sent text messages to approximately two million registered voters across the entire country.
-The messages aimed to promote public interest and knowledge about the election and to raise voter turnout for all six ballots organized for Election Day.
-Polling stations were randomly selected to receive either:
+The messages aimed to promote public interest and knowledge about the election and to raise voter turnout.
+Registered voters were randomly assigned, by polling station, to receive either:

-The text message campaign led to a small increase in voter turnout, but it significantly decreased trust in the electoral commission.
+The text message campaign led to a small increase in voter turnout, but it decreased trust in the electoral commission.
 Trust decreased most among voters who experienced election-related violence in their constituency and among voters linked to the party that lost the election for president.
-Overall, the results indicate that raising expectations about the quality of elections comes at a risk of reinforcing distrust and dissatisfaction with democracy if institutions responsible for organizing and supervising elections do not fully deliver on their promises.
+Overall, the results indicate that raising expectations about the quality of elections may reinforce distrust and dissatisfaction with democracy if institutions responsible for organizing and supervising elections do not fully deliver on their promises.

 Voter turnout: Voter turnout increased at polling stations where voters received text messages.
-Receiving any of the three text message treatments increased turnout by between 0.3 and 2 percentage points from a base of 87.7 percent in polling stations where no registered voters received the text messages.
-This effect was driven by the message that provided a basic encouragement to vote.
+Receiving a text message treatment increased turnout by 0.3 percentage points, from a base of 87.7 percent in polling stations where voters received no messages.
+This effect was driven by messages that provided a basic encouragement to vote.

-Trust in the electoral commission: The information campaign significantly decreased trust in the new electoral commission.
-Survey respondents who received any of the messages were 3.6 percentage points less likely to trust in the IEBC, compared to 80 percent of respondents who did not receive any messages.
+Trust in the electoral commission: The information campaign decreased trust in the new electoral commission.
+Survey respondents who received any of the messages were 3.7 percentage points less likely to trust in the IEBC, compared to 80 percent of respondents who did not receive any messages.
 Respondents who received any of the messages were also 2.6 percentage points less likely to report being very satisfied with Kenyan democracy, relative to 32 percent of respondents who did not receive messages.
 These results suggest that the messages interacted with external information on the actual quality of the elections, including the failure of the biometric and electronic system.
-The text messages may have made this external information more relevant to voters and increased expectations about the performance of the IEBC, which then led to greater doubt about the election’s fairness when the election system failed.
+The text messages may have increased expectations about the ability of the IEBC, which then led to greater doubt about the election’s fairness when the election system failed.

-Support for democratic principles: Decreased trust in the IEBC did not debase support for democratic principles; citizens who received the messages remained equally likely to find democracy preferable to any other kind of government, to agree that leaders should be chosen through regular, open, and honest elections and be actively questioned; to agree that all individuals should be permitted to vote; and to disagree with the use of violence in politics.
+Support for democratic principles: Decreased trust in the IEBC did not debase support for democratic principles in general.
+Citizens who received any messages remained equally likely to find democracy preferable to any other kind of government; to agree that leaders should be chosen through regular, open, and honest elections and be actively questioned; to agree that all individuals should be permitted to vote; and to disagree with the use of violence in politics.

-Benjamin Marx, Vincent Pons, and Tavneet Suri.
-“The Perils of Voter Mobilization."
-NBER Working Paper, October 2017.
+Marx, Benjamin, Vincent Pons and Tavneet Suri.
+“The Perils of Voter Mobilization,” NBER Working Paper #23946, October 2017.